 - Marvie Hotel & Health: With a rooftop pool, restaurant, and beachside location, this is the top luxury hotel in Bacvice.
 It’s got everything you need in a resort including a bar, hot tub, and fitness centre.
 This is the perfect choice for couples, families, and solo travellers who want to stay just metres from the beach.

 ✔ Best district to stay in Split for families and beachgoers

-Bacvice is not the only beach in the city.
+Bacvice is not the only beach in Split.
 Neighbouring Znjan also has its own shoreline.
 While Bacvice is known for its nightlife, Znjan is known for its family-friendly environment.